allthingslinux/code-of-conduct/README.md

 Based on feedback from a community poll, we've decided to limit discussions on controversial topics.
 We believe this step will foster a more serene and inclusive environment for everyone.
 See here for more information: [Controversial Topics Poll](https://canary.discord.com/channels/1172245377395728464/1172343581495795752/1176257288982503474)

-However, bear in mind that if any conversation is overly overly repetitive, heated, disruptive, toxic, or indecent, moderators have the discretion to, intervene, redirect, advise, or hault the conversation.
+However, bear in mind that if any conversation is overly repetitive, heated, disruptive, toxic, or indecent, moderators have the discretion to, intervene, redirect, advise, or halt the conversation.
 These terms are not limited to a specific conversation but the mentioning of said topic.
 Our aim is not to suppress free speech but to keep an appropriate chatroom while promoting open, respectful, and harmonious conversations among all members.

 Examples of moderation expectations: